pablaber/openapi-typescript-types/README.md

 The script can either be run through the command line or with a config file.

-### Command Line

-_Not yet implemented_

 ### Config File

-You can also run the program using a YAML configuration file.
+The preferred way of running `ott` is by using a config file.
 If the config file is named `ott.config.yaml` and stored in the current working directory, the script can be invoked with that config file by running: